abhiramdas99/proj02-multi-tier-java-web-app/README.md

        1. user data : copy the script from /userdata/rabbitmq.sh and paste here
     10. then final lunch it
     ![image](https://user-images.githubusercontent.com/62290469/234565793-c2b8c033-2375-4851-9f66-3e9736cc2fa9.png)

+    * Lunch EC2 instance for tomcat web application server
+    1. Name : proj02-webapp-instance <br>
+    2. ami : ubuntu 20 LTS  <br>
+    3. type : t2.micro <br>
+    4. key pair : attached keypaire recently created <br>
+    5. security group :  PROJ02-SG-WEB-APP <br>
+    6. vpc : default
+    7. subnet : default
+    8. User data : copy the script from userdata/tomcat_ubuntu.sh and paste here
+    9. Lunch the EC2 instance
+    10. make sure that, ssh should be allow in corresponnding security group
+    11. take the remote also make sure the that, its a ubuntu machine and user should be ubuntu

 # Update ip to name mapping in route 53
    * Add all three machine private ip address  in route 53
     1. created new hosted zone<br>